Suryansh1720001/Taaveez/README.md

 <img src ="https://user-images.githubusercontent.com/85965606/210629140-4479c8b7-cca8-42a0-88b6-33ec72b2e4be.png" width="700" heigth="600">

-### Write poem and your stories in this application for the enhancement of your work.
-You can save all your stuff in one app.
+### Unleash your artistic expression with Taaveez, the perfect app for creatives.
+Say goodbye to disorganization, easily save, update, and share your work with a few taps.Track your journey and refine your work anytime, anywhere.
+Download now and unleash your creative potential!You can save all your stuff in one app.

 It is based on Kotlin language.
 Every content creator can write their material in a variety of genres.
 - Poems - कविताएं